IL2HorusTeam/il2fb-mission-parser/docs/parsers/bornplace-aircrafts.rst

   :Output value: original string value

 ``0``
   Number of available aircrafts.
-This parameter makes sence only if homebase has aircraft limitation turned on.
+This parameter makes sence only if home base has aircraft limitations turned on.

   ``-1`` means that the number of aircrafts is unlimited.

-  ``0`` means that aircraft will not even be presentin the list of available aircrafts.
+  ``0`` means that aircraft will not even be present in the list of available aircrafts in briefing.

   :Output path: ``limit``
   :Output type: :class:`int`
   :Output value:
-    ``None`` if ``-1``, original value converted to integer number otherwise
+    ``None`` if ``-1``, original value converted to integer number otherwise (always ``None`` for games of old versions)

 ``1sc250 4sc50``
   List of code names of allowed weapons for this aircraft.
 This part is